 - Skin-on chicken thighs are a must for this recipe.
 If you use breasts, the chicken will turn out dry.
 And don’t even think about going skinless—after all, Ollie’s Cracklin’ Chicken is all about the crispy, cracklin’ skin!
 (It’s right there in the name!)

 - Yes, you can season Ollie’s Cracklin’ Chicken with plain old kosher salt or whatever Whole30-friendly salt blend you have on hand.
 But if you want to make this dish the way it was intended, use my Magic Mushroom Powder.
-Don’t forget: This month (January 2018), all Whole Foods Market stores in the United States are selling little tins of Magic Mushroom Powder!
-You can find ’em at the butcher counter, so stock up before they sell out!
+You can buy it online at The Spice Lab!

 - Speaking of the butcher counter, here’s a little secret: You can ask your friendly neighborhood Whole Foods Market butcher to de-bone the skin-on chicken thighs for you right in the store!
 How great is that?